Wabinab/NLP_GroupProject_DG/how_to_upload.md

 `git commit -m "any message"`
 `git push` (and copy the error code if it want to push to upstream and paste it.
 This is when you first define a new branch).

+## What if you forked it and commit there?
+This assumes you have your thing on your computer.
+And you add a commit.
+So this is what you do.
+- `git add .` (I assumed you do this)
+- `git commit -am "any message"` (**remember to add the `-am` rather than `-m`**).
+- `gh pr create -B main -t "enter title" -b "enter body of PR here"` to create pull request.

 ## Rules:
 - **Never push to main**/master.
 If we make mistake, we can delete a side branch.
 However if otherwise, we may have to delete the whole repo.
 - *Pull from master* (and push to your own development branch).
 You're allowed to make a new branch.